Life.ru: Internet publication Life.ru

 In 2009 the internet publication of LifeNews.ru was launched.
 At the same time the projects LifeSports and LifeShowbiz of the news media holding company were launched, which were both closed in 2016.
 Life.ru News Media, which controlled the domain of Life.ru, had the following owners: 75% of shares was owned by a closed fund "Media+", which was associated with the "National Media Group" (NMG), businessman Yuri Kovalchuk, who is close to Russian President Vladimir Putin.
 25% was controlled by General Director Aram Gabrelyanov.
 In 2018 Gabrelyanov announced his retirement from life.ru; according to Meduza and project publications because of a tense relationship with First Deputy Presidential Administration Alexei Gromov and the NMG management.

 In 2016 LifeNews.ru was renamed as life.ru and was planned as Russian equivalent of Buzzfeed.

 The new project merged the former LifeNews and Super websites.

 On September 17, 2018, Suleymanov and Life.ru editor-in-chief Alexander Potapov left the project, with Nikita Magutin (Mash) and Raul Smyr (LifeCorr) leaving at the same time.
 Aram Gabrelyanov returned to News Media as General Director, with Arseniy Hovhannisyan becoming the new Chief Editor of Life.ru, who previously held a similar position at Izvestia.

 Radio Life Sound

 On July 1, 2013, Aram Gabrelyanov, the owner of Life, became the General Director of the radio station "Russian News Service" (RNS), which had been set up in 2001.
 On July 4, 2016, as part of the reorganization of the Life brand, RSN was renamed as Life Sound.
 On August 14, 2017, the radio station stopped broadcasting.
-On August 14, 2017, the radio station stopped broadcasting.